limine-bootloader/limine/PROTOCOL.md

  - Unspecified, correct for use with the framebuffer.

-The kernel and the lower-half identity mapping will be mapped with Normal write-back memory, while the framebuffer is mappeed with the correct caching mode.
+The kernel and the lower-half identity mapping will be mapped with Normal write-back memory, while the framebuffer is mapped with the correct caching mode.
 The kernel must ensure that MMIO it wants to access is mapped with the correct caching mode.

 All interrupts are masked (`PSTATE.{D, A, I, F}` are set to 1).